 3.1.2.4.
-2000s: new conclusions, collaboration with research group of Tony Crofts
+2000s: New conclusions, collaboration with research group of Tony Crofts

-• In 2008, Rose et al. [139], using both Chl a fluorescence, and TL measurements, provided the following conclusions on the D1-R257 mutation (D1-R257E, D1-R257M, and D1-257K): although the forward rate of electron transfer from QA to QB was little affected, the twoelectron gate on the acceptor side of PSII was thermodynamically perturbed in the R257 mutants; this led to a decrease in the overall electron transfer rate from water to PQ.
-The effects on equilibrium constants of the two-electron gate are likely due to changes in coulombic fields on changing the net charge in the neighborhood of the O_B site, suggesting that the electrostatic environment plays an important role in the mechanism of PSII.
-The bicarbonate-reversible formate effect on the Q_B site had been shown to be on the protonation events at this site [117,118].
-Dramatic differences of the bicarbonate effect on the D1-R257 mutants, observed earlier [140], might thus have a basis in changes in the redox potential and the stability of the Q_B site, observed in this research.
-It, thus, seems that although D1-R257 is not close to the binding site of HCO_3^- on the NHI, it has a significant effect on the PSII reactions in the Q_B -region.

-- As the model for the role of HCO_3^- had been evolving, it was generally thought that the first proton for the stabilization of Q_B^- came from D1-H252, and, thus, removal of HCO3- did not exhibit its major effect on the electron transport from the reduced Q_A to Q_B, but it had a large effect on the electron flow from the reduced QA to Q_B^- , and the succeeding reactions; the idea that bicarbonate provides this second proton, becoming carbonate, is the current picture.
+- In 2008, Rose et al. [139], using both Chl a fluorescence, and TL measurements, provided the following conclusions on the D1-R257 mutation (D1-R257E, D1-R257M, and D1-257K): Although the forward rate of electron transfer from $Q_A$ to $Q_B$ was little affected, the two-electron gate on the acceptor side of PSII was thermodynamically perturbed in the R257 mutants; this led to a decrease in the overall electron transfer rate from water to PQ.
+The effects on equilibrium constants of the two-electron gate are likely due to changes in coulombic fields on changing the net charge in the neighborhood of the $Q_B$ site, suggesting that the electrostatic environment plays an important role in the mechanism of PSII.
+The bicarbonate-reversible formate effect on the $Q_B$ site had been shown to be on the protonation events at this site [117, 118].
+Dramatic differences of the bicarbonate effect on the D1-R257 mutants, observed earlier [140], might thus have a basis in changes in the redox potential and the stability of the $Q_B$ site, observed in this research.
+It, thus, seems that although D1-R257 is not close to the binding site of HCO3- on the NHI, it has a significant effect on the PSII reactions in the $Q_B$ region. - As the model for the role of $HCO_3^-$ had been evolving, it was generally thought that the first proton for the stabilization of $Q_B^-$ came from D1-H252, and, thus, removal of bicarbonate did not exhibit its major effect on the electron transport from the reduced $Q_A$ to $Q_B$ , but it had a large effect on the electron flow from the reduced $Q_A$ to $Q_B^-$ , and the succeeding reactions; the idea that bicarbonate provides this second proton, becoming carbonate, is the current picture.
 Carbonate, in turn, picks up a proton from D1-E244, finishing the cycle.
-The HCO_3^- ions (or water protons) outside the PSII complex provide the missing protons to the Glu (see current model in Section 3.2).
-The idea of involvement of D1-H252 in the first protonation was discussed by Petrouleas and Crofts [141], based on the experiments of Padden [142].
-We note that depending upon the severity of the HCO_3^- depletion procedure, an inhibition after the 1st flash is also observed explaining effects on the TL band due to $S_2Q_B^$ recombination (see earlier discussion). - 3.1.3.
-Work around the World related to the site of bicarbonate binding Research summarized below focuses on the studies related to key observations of bicarbonate binding to the electron acceptor side of PSII, mainly on the Q_A-NHI-Q_B niche and the PQ pool.
+The $HCO_3^-$ ions (or water protons) outside the PSII complex provide the missing protons to the Glu (see current model in Section 3.2).
+The idea of involvement of D1-H252 in the first protonation was discussed by Petrouleas and Crofts [141], based on the experiments of S. Padden (see [142]; and paper in preparation).
+We note that depending upon the severity of bicarbonate depletion procedure, an inhibition after the 1st flash is also observed explaining effects on TL band due to $S_2Q_B^-$ recombination (see earlier discussion).

+3.1.3.
+Work around the World related to the site of bicarbonate binding

+Research summarized below focuses on the studies related to key observations of bicarbonate binding to the electron acceptor side of PSII, mainly on the $Q_A$ -NHI- $Q_B$ nich and the PQ pool.